birdflag/birdflag.github.io/_projects/2020-09-20-publicity.md

 ---

 #### <i> Publicity for fictional events and travels.
-See you at Ipsum Lorem 2021. </i>
+See you at Lorem Ipsum 2021. </i>

 ---

 ### The Project

-These designs utilize photography, typography, pattern, drawing, and collage to get their message across.
+These designs utilize photography, typography, pattern, drawing, and collage to get the message across in visually engaging ways.

 <div class="gallery" data-columns="4">
 	<img src="/images/couch_poster.png">